-for 2019 or 2020.

-2021: One (1) on-campus incident of HATE

-CRIME - INTIMIDATION characterized by race

-bias was reported.
+2021: One (1) on-campus incident of HATE CRIME - INTIMIDATION characterized by race bias was reported.

-non-campus DOMESTIC VIOLENCE. \UNFOUNDED CRIMES:
+† 2021: One non-campus AGGREVATED ASSAULT is included in the statistical data for non-campus DOMESTIC VIOLENCE.

-2019: Three (3) alleged incidents were

-VEHICLE; One (1) FONDLING.
+UNFOUNDED CRIMES: 2019: Three (3) alleged incidents were investigated and determined to be unfounded: One (1) RAPE; One (1) THEFT OF MOTOR VEHICLE; One (1) FONDLING.